opensourcedesign/opensourcedesign.github.io/docs/moderation-guide.md

 ## Rejecting a submission

-Close the PR with a short, kind comment explaining why (no license, not a design task, spam). **Closing does not email the submitter** - only merges trigger email - so the PR comment is the only feedback they get.
+Close the PR with a short, kind comment explaining why (no license, not a design task, spam). **Closing emails the submitter automatically** (when they left an address on the form): `job-rejected-email.yml` looks up their email in KV, includes your PR comment if you left one, links to the pull request, and points them back to the form to resubmit.
+The workflow skips notification when the submitter closes their own PR. **Still leave a PR comment** - it is quoted in the email and remains the public record.

 If the submission is salvageable, say what to change and point them back to the form; edits to their own open PR branch also work.

 For guidance posters can be sent, link the